cormas/cormas/README.md

 ## How to contribute to CORMAS

 We welcome submissions!
-A google group exists for this project at http://groups.google.com/group/cormas-dev
+Join us here: http://groups.google.com/group/cormas-dev